On the irreducibility of locally analytic principal series representations: Introduction

 {\bf Main result:} {\it Suppose $\dim_K(V) < \infty$.
 Then the induced locally analytic representation $\Ind^\bG_\bP(V)$ is topologically irreducible if $U(\frg) \otimes_{U(\frp)} V'$ is irreducible as a module over the universal enveloping algebra $U(\frg)$.}

 Our overall strategy of proof follows basically Frommer's treatment.
 However, we found that an essential argument in \cite{Fr}, stating that certain distribution algebras are integral domains, is not obvious, as it is claimed there.
-We reprove this in section \ref{Parahoric subgroups and their distribution algebras}.
+We prove this in sections \ref{Parahoric subgroups and their distribution algebras} and \ref{appendix}.

 But beside the fact that it is desirable to have such a criterion for the irreducibility in general, a motivation was provided by the concrete example of certain $\Qp$-analytic principal series representations of $\GL_2(\bbQ_{p^2})$ (regarded as a group over $\Qp$).
 The interest in these representations comes from conjectural relations to two-dimensional crystalline representations of $\Gal(\overline{\bbQ}_p|\bbQ_{p^2})$.
 Such induced locally analytic representations play an important role in the the $p$-adic Langlands program, cf. \cite{BS}.